-There was a big eruption on the Sun late on Wednesday afternoon sending a large Coronal Mass Ejection (CME) straight towards the Earth and also producing a bright solar flare.
+There was a big eruption on the Sun late on September 10th 2014 in the afternoon sending a large Coronal Mass Ejection (CME) straight towards the Earth and also producing a bright solar flare.
 The solar flare caused a radio blackout over the UK.
 This was detected by STFC’s ionospheric measurements, but these showed only a small event as the Sun was by then low in the sky.
 We are not aware of any problems caused by this blackout.
-At the time of writing the CME is still travelling towards Earth and is expected to arrive around midday today (Friday 12th September).

 Professor Mike Hapgood, Head of the Space Environment Group at STFC’s RAL Space said “Several space-based telescopes show that a CME is heading directly towards Earth, but only at a modest speed so it will take best part of two days to reach us.
 This speed means we expect only minor problems from space weather, but that we may have a good show of the aurora over the north of the UK.
 We wait to see if the CME’s magnetic field will allow this, but we won’t know that until it crosses NASA’s ACE spacecraft 25 minutes before it arrives at Earth.”